 "Shahta" Sadovaya" LTD is an enterprise registered on 7 June 1995 as "Olvin Trade" LTD. In 2007 name of the company was altered to "Shahta" Sadovaya" LTD. Today "Shahta" Sadovaya" LTD is a highly-developed company, which operates in such areas as mining of Anthracite rank coal, processing and wholesale of coal.
-Today, the Company has 7 coal beds, with general quantity of inventories equalling to 40.8 mln.
-Tons of coal.
-The Group employs more than 1,000 employees.
 Mining is carried out under the ground.
-There are 3 production and 8 development faces.
+There are 4 production and 8 development faces.